 Trout streams in Western North Carolina are cold, clean streams swiftly moving under and over rocky terrain.
 The wild brook, rainbow, and brown trout are part of the culture and history of these mountains.

-Click here to learn more about each of the stream classifications and their associated regulations, open seasons and signs.
+Click here to learn more about each of the stream classifications and their associated regulations, open seasons, and signs.

 Check out the N.C.
 Interactive Fishing Access Map for more information on specific locations, including driving directions and the fish species you’ll find there.